dantman/elite-vr-cockpit/GETTING-STARTED.md

 - `POV1 UP` = Select Target *(We already bound this to UI up, but you can bind the same action in multiple contexts.
 When you're looking at a UI screen in your cockpit, it will move up, but when you're just flying, it will select target)*

 ## Return to the game
 We're done binding buttons for now.
-Get back to the game
+Get back to the game.

 1. Lock edits by clicking the padlock.
-The cockpit screen will disappear
+The cockpit screen will disappear.
-2. Use menu mode, if necessary, to save your configurations and resume the game
+2. Use menu mode, if necessary, to save your configurations and resume the game.

 ## 8. Holographic buttons
 While sitting in your VR cockpit (in a training session), re-open Edit Mode by touching the padlock with the circle on your controller and pull the trigger to interact with it.